You, Your Cat, & Parasites,

 It is relatively common for a cat to become infected with an internal or external parasite at some point in its lifetime.
 Parasites can affect your cat in a variety of ways, ranging from a simple irritation to causing life-threatening illnesses if left untreated.
 All parasites, particularly internal parasites (worms), can carry and transmit diseases to people.

 By following your veterinarian’s recommendations and having your pet tested for parasites annually, you can protect your cat and your family from these potentially harmful parasites all year long.
-Click on the parasite names above for information on the symptoms they cause, where they are located, how they affect your cat, the health risks to humans, and prevention tips.
+Click on the parasite links to the right for information on the symptoms they cause, where they are located, how they affect your cat, the health risks to humans, and prevention tips.

 Parasite Control Recommendations for Cats